declandewet/contentful-aggregator/readme.md

 The biggest strength, especially in the context of `contentful-aggregator`, is the ability for Futures to be easily cached.
-This means you can take a future that executes an HTTP request, but wrap it in another Future that will return any subsequent calls to `.fork()` from a cache:
+This means you can take a Future that executes an HTTP request, but wrap it in another Future that will return any subsequent calls to `.fork()` from a cache:

 ``` javascript
 // getCachedNewItems :: Future [Object] -> Future [Object]